Deve Gowda will play a major role after LS elections: Kumaraswamy

 Reaction the this, Kumaraswamy said, "I am an emotional man, because we have come from the surrounding of poor mass.
 We always mix with poor masses".

-When asked about the critisism of the JD (S) for blatanly practising dynasty politics, Kumaraswamy said people are "demanding our family members to contest".
+When asked about the critisism of the Janata Dal-Secular (JD-S) for blatanly practising dynasty politics, Kumaraswamy said people are "demanding our family members to contest".

 "They are demanding our family members to contest.
 This is not a dynastic issue...People want our leadership, they will accept us otherwise they will reject.
 It is upto the people of Karnataka.
 In Mandya, Hassan every party worker and leader pressurised Deve Gowda that they wanted this candidate only from our family, because of their pressure we yielded," he added.